oisdk/site/posts/2018-06-30-probability-5-ways.markdown

 instance Monad Prob where
     xs >>= f = foldProb (append . f) f xs
 ```

+We see here that we're talking about gambling-style odds, rather than
+probability.
+I wonder if the two representations are dual somehow?

 The application of comonads to streams (`ListT`{.haskell}) has been explored
 before [@uustalu_essence_2005]; I wonder if there are any insights to be gleaned